 Amid a surge in COVID-19 infections, vaccination is beginning around the nation of the first FDA-authorized COVID-19 vaccine.

-Kelvin Lee, MD, Chair of Immunology at Roswell Park and a member of the New York State COVID-19 Clinical Advisory Task Force, answered some key questions relating to cancer care below.
+Kelvin Lee, MD, Former Chair of Immunology at Roswell Park and a member of the New York State COVID-19 Clinical Advisory Task Force, answered some key questions relating to cancer care below.

 As with the entire COVID-19 pandemic, information about the COVID-19 vaccine is evolving.
 Watch our COVID-19 vaccine page for additional FAQs as information becomes available.